 Is Portland Tap Water Hard or Soft?

-Tap water in Portland is incredibly soft with a hardness of 12 parts per million (PPM).
-On average, Oregon’s water has a hardness of 29 PPM.
+Considering that 61 to 180 ppm indicates moderate to very hard water, tap water in Portland is incredibly soft with a hardness of 12 parts per million (ppm).
+On average, Oregon’s water has a hardness of 29 ppm.

 Where Does Portland Get Its Water From?

 Portland’s drinking water supply comes from the Bull Run Watershed.
-It is nearly 30 miles east of Portland, separated from Mount Hood by a prominent ridgeline.
-Along with the Bull Run Watershed, Portland city government also operates the Columbia South Shore Well Field as a water source for the city.
+It’s nearly 30 miles east of Portland, separated from Mount Hood by a prominent ridgeline.
+Along with the Bull Run Watershed, the Portland city government also operates the Columbia South Shore Well Field as a supplementary water source for the city.

 - Chlorine disinfectant: Controls microorganisms like bacteria and viruses.

 - Ammonia: Stabilizes the chlorine for a longer-lasting disinfecting process.